abinthomasonline/flask-boilerplate/README.md

 2. Open a web browser and navigate to `http://localhost:5000`

 3. Use the web interface to manage toys and games, or interact with the API endpoints directly.

+   Note: For demonstration purposes, the application initializes with 10 toy and 10 game entries.
+   This behavior can be modified or removed for real-world use by editing the `load_initial_data` function in `app/__init__.py`.

 ### API Endpoints:
 - Toys: